Dark pool: Price discovery

-Market impact

-While it is safe to say that trading on a dark venue will reduce market impact, it is very unlikely to reduce it to zero.
-In particular the liquidity that crosses when there is a transaction has to come from somewhere—and at least some of it is likely to come from the public market, as automated broker systems intercept market-bound orders and instead cross them with the buyer/seller.
-This disappearance of the opposite side liquidity as it trades with the buyer/seller and leaves the market will cause impact.
-In addition, the order will slow down the market movement in the direction favorable to the buyer/seller and speed it up in the unfavourable direction.
-The market impact of the hidden liquidity is greatest when all of the public liquidity has a chance to cross with the user and least when the user is able to cross with ONLY other hidden liquidity that is also not represented on the market.
-In other words, the user has a tradeoff: reduce the speed of execution by crossing with only dark liquidity or increase it and increase their market impact.

 Adverse selection

 One potential problem with crossing networks is the so-called winner's curse.
 Fulfillment of an order implies that the seller actually had more liquidity behind their order than the buyer.
 If the seller was making many small orders across a long period of time, this would not be relevant.
 However, when large volumes are being traded, it can be assumed that the other side—being even larger—has the power to cause market impact and thus push the price against the buyer.
-Paradoxically, the fulfillment of a large order is actually an indicator that the buyer would have benefitted from not placing the order to begin with—he or she would have been better off waiting for the seller's market impact, and then purchasing at the new price.
+Paradoxically, the fulfillment of a large order is actually an indicator that the buyer would have benefitted from not placing the order to begin with as they would have been better off waiting for the seller's market impact, and then purchasing at the new price.

 Another type of adverse selection is caused on a very short-term basis by the economics of dark pools versus displayed markets.
 If a buy-side institution adds liquidity in the open market, a prop desk at a bank may want to take that liquidity because they have a short-term need.
 The prop desk would have to pay an Exchange/ECN access fee to take the liquidity in the displayed market.
 On the other hand, if the buy-side institution were floating their order in the prop desk's broker dark pool, then the economics make it very favorable to the prop desk—they pay little or no access fee to access their own dark pool, and the parent broker gets tape revenue for printing the trade on an exchange.
-For this reason, it is recommended that when entities transact in smaller sizes and do not have short-term alpha, do not add liquidity to dark pools; rather, go to the open market where the short-term adverse selection is likely to be less severe.
+For this reason, when entities transact in smaller sizes and do not have short-term alpha, they are recommended to not add liquidity to dark pools, but rather go to the open market where the short-term adverse selection is likely to be less severe.